Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Cross Section Measurement

 \subsection{Spectrum fitting}

 To fit the data with the templates above, a $\chi^2$ is calculated by comparing the observation and prediction ($=$ signal $+$ background):

-Here $N_{i}^{\rm obs}$ [/sr/$\mu$C] and $N_{i}^{\rm pred}$ represent the numbers of observed and predicted events in the $i$-th energy bin, $N_{i}^{\rm pred}$ is the sum of the background and signal events multiplied by the scale factors $f_j$ ($j=0, 1, \cdots, 9$, 0: background, 1: 7.12~MeV, 2: 6.92~MeV, 3: 6.32~MeV, 4: 6.13~MeV, 5: 5.27~MeV, 6: 5.18~MeV, 7: 4.44~MeV, 8: 3.68~MeV, 9: 2.30~MeV).
-The scale factors are normalized by the number of generated MC events ($10^8$ [/sr/$\mu$C]).
+Here $N_{i}^{\rm obs}$ [in units of ${\rm (sr \ \mu C)^{-1}}$] and $N_{i}^{\rm pred}$ represent the numbers of observed and predicted events in the $i$-th energy bin, $N_{i}^{\rm pred}$ is the sum of the background and signal events multiplied by the scale factors $f_j$ ($j=0, 1, \cdots, 9$; 0: background; 1: 7.12~MeV; 2: 6.92~MeV; 3: 6.32~MeV; 4: 6.13~MeV; 5: 5.27~MeV; 6: 5.18~MeV; 7: 4.44~MeV; 8: 3.68~MeV; 9: 2.30~MeV).
+The scale factors are normalized by the number of generated MC events ($10^8$ ${\rm (sr \ \mu C)^{-1}}$).
 The error for the $i$-th energy bin ($\sigma_{i}$) considers the statistical uncertainties of data and MC, the MC modeling error, and the energy resolution error.
 The MC modeling was checked using $\gamma$-ray calibration sources and the absolute difference in the number of detected events between data and MC is found to be 3.4\%.
+This check was performed at different distances and the obtained efficiency including detector acceptance looks reasonable with the extrapolated efficiency from the result for NaI(Tl) in Ref.~\cite{cecil}.
 This difference is taken as an additional systematic error.
 The energy resolution error is taken as the maximum difference in the number of events in a bin between the nominal and either $\pm1\sigma$.
 The scale factors, $f_j$, are determined by minimizing the $\chi^2$ value.
 Fitting is performed in two steps in order to isolate the high energy peaks and save computing time by reducing the number of parameters that need to be minimized simultaneously.
 First, only the high energy region from 5.5 to 7.3~MeV is fit with only the background, 7.12~MeV, 6.92~MeV, 6.32~MeV, and 6.13~MeV signal spectra.
-The second stage of the fit is performed over the full energy range with the scale factors for these four signals fixed while allowing the background background to vary within the $\pm 2\sigma$ region found in the first step.
+The second stage of the fit is performed for the energy range between 2.2 to 7.3~MeV with the scale factors for these four signals fixed while allowing the background to vary within the $\pm 2\sigma$ region found in the first step.
 The fitting results are summarized in Table~\ref{tab:spectrumfit}.
 The best-fit spectrum is shown together with the observed data in Figure~\ref{fig:labrspectrum_fit} and agrees well with the data.